pluggdapps/pagd/README.rst

     with these templates, kindly let us know.
 - to use pagd as python library, refer to ``script.py`` module under pagd package.
-- Integration with disqus commenting system.
+- integration with disqus commenting system.
 Comments will be stored in disqus' server.
+- reStructuredText directive for code syntax highlighting.
 - only part that cannot be configured, constumized or entirely replaced, is the name of the tool ;)